4GeeksAcademy/python-beginner-programming-exercises/exercises/17-Russian-Roulette/README.md

 Have you ever played Russian Roulette?
 It's super fun!
 If you make it (muahahahaha).

 The revolver gun has only 6 slots for bullets... insert one bullet in one of the slots, spin the revolver chamber to make the game random, nobody knows the bullet position.

-FIRE!!!....... are you dead?
+FIRE!!!...... are you dead?

 ## 📝 Instructions: